Heartlands (film): Plot

 Colin is a mild mannered newsagent who plays on his local darts team in the evenings.
 One night, he discovers his wife, Sandra, has been unfaithful with the dart team's captain, Geoff.
 When Colin confronts his wife about the affair, they have an argument and she leaves him.
 The darts team is going to a Regional finals in Blackpool, but Geoff drops Colin from the team and takes Sandra with him.

-Colin's best friend, Zippy, advises him that if he does nothing, he will one day look back with regret, so he resolves to travel to Blackpool and tell his wife that he loves her.
-Leaving the newsagent in the hands of his regular customers, he starts travelling.
+Colin's best friend, Zippy, advises him that if he does nothing, he will one day look back with regret.
+Motivated by this advice, Colin resolves to travel to Blackpool and express his love to his wife.
+Taking a leap of faith, he entrusts his newsagent shop to his loyal customers and embarks on his journey.

 His first stop-off is at a motorway cafe, where he tries to strike up a conversation with a waitress, but his clumsy attempts at small talk are ignored.

 In the evening, he heads into a biker pub.
 He chats with landlord, Ron, and his barmaid, Mandy.
 He also talks to one of the bikers, Ian, who challenges him to a game of darts.
 Colin then joins Ian and his girlfriend for a few drinks in the makeshift campsite at the back of the pub, and Ian persuades Colin to allow him to cut his hair.
 Colin attends a performance at the pub by English folk singer Kate Rusby.
 Colin spends the rest of the evening entertaining his new friends with darts stories of his hero, Eric Bristow, and toothbrush juggling around the campfire.
 When he wakes the next day, his new friends are gone, leaving a photo as a memento.